Executive Board

 Lisa DeBella

-Lisa DeBella is a born and raised Philadelphian and the daughter of a decorated WWII veteran who, as a navigator in the 457th Bomb group flew 36 missions during the war.
-In 1979, Lisa started the interior design firm of LS Design.
-Through her success as an interior designer with extensive experience in property rehab, she expanded her skill set and became a licensed Realtor in 1994.
-Since then, she has helped negotiate the sale and purchase of many of the finest properties on Philadelphia’s Main Line.
+Lisa DeBella is a born and raised Philadelphian and the daughter of a decorated WWII Veteran who, as a navigator in the 457th Bomb group flew 36 missions during the war.
+In 1979, Lisa started the interior design form of LS Design.
+Through her success as an interior designer with extensive experience in property rehab, she expanded her skill set and became a licensed Relator in 1994.
+Since then, she has helped negotiate the sale and purchase of the finest properties on Philadelphia’s Main Line.
+Lisa is married to radio personality John DeBella, who since 1996 has held a yearly radiothon on WMGK for the VMC.
+Along with their support of the VMC and veterans causes, Lisa and John extensively support dog rescue and shelters, as well as feeding the hungry in the Philadelphia area.

 Nicole Reigelman